micmejia/bible-dump/NKJV/John/John 13.md

 For He knew who would betray Him; therefore He said, "You are not all clean."

 ###### 12
-So when He had washed their feet, taken His garments, and sat down again, He said to them, "Do you [^b]know what I have done to you?
+So when He had washed their feet, taken His garments, and sat down again, He said to them, "Do you know what I have done to you?

 ###### 13
 You call Me Teacher and Lord, and you say well, for _so_ I am.